 - If you are at high risk of getting very sick, talk with a healthcare provider about additional prevention actions.

 - The CDC continues to encourage access to COVID-19 testing for all people, including point-of-care and at-home tests, and continues to encourage isolation among people who test positive for COVID.
 So, please consider getting tested for COVID-19 if you have symptoms or if you are exposed to someone with COVID-19.

 - The CDC also encourages masking if the COVID-19 Hospital Admission rate is Medium or High.
 (See https://www.cdc.gov/coronavirus/2019-ncov/your-health/covid-by-county.html)

 - Small groups and other Assembly and Faith participants are welcome to reserve space in the meetinghouse.
 Check the Facility Use/Reservations Calendar here.
 Please contact the church office to reserve space.

 - We ask everyone to follow current CDC guidelines for Elkhart County when gathering in the meetinghouse.
-Event organizers/hosts may request that their guests take additional precautions (such as universal masking).
+Event organizers/hosts may request that their guests take additional precautions.

 - More Information